robincornett/send-images-rss/readme.txt

 Mad Mimi users should set this to 530.

 **Note:** If you use a template with a sidebar, I strongly recommend that you opt to use the Alternate Feed for your emails, as your images will be too small to be attractive on services like Flipboard and Feedly.

+= What about featured images? =

+If your site's feed settings are set to Summary instead of Full Text, the featured image (or first image) will be added to each post.
+As of version 3.1.0, you can now add your post's featured image to the full text feed as well.
+If you use this setting, plase double check your feed (again) to make sure you don't have duplicate featured images, as some themes and plugins do this as well.
+(If you are a _Display Featured Image for Genesis_ user, I've got you covered--this setting will not work until you've deactivated this setting in that plugin.)

 = Does this plugin work with excerpts? =